Ravenna Cosmography

 The Ravenna Cosmography (Ravennatis Anonymi Cosmographia, lit.
-"The Cosmography of the Unknown Ravennese") is a work describing the known world from India to Ireland, compiled by an anonymous cleric in Ravenna in around 700.
-It consists of five books describing Asia, Africa and Europe in prose and with lists of toponyms.
+"The Cosmography of the Unknown Ravennate") is a work describing the known world from India to Ireland, compiled by an anonymous cleric in Ravenna in around 700.
+It consists of five books describing Asia, Africa, and Europe in prose and with lists of toponyms.
 Textual evidence indicates that the author may have used maps as source material.

 Dating

-All surviving manuscripts are late medieval copies dating from the 13th–14th centuries.
+All surviving manuscripts are late medieval copies dating from the 13th to 14th centuries.
 The Cosmography refers to "Saint" Isidore of Seville, who was canonised upon his death in 636; the latest datable reference in the work.
-The Muslim conquest of the Iberian peninsula is however not mentioned, which Rivet & Smith (1979) suggest would normally have been within the Cosmographer's scope, therefore creating a terminus ante quem bracket of around 711.
-However they do also note that Saint Isidore was relatively unknown outside of Spain until Christians were forced to flee following the Moorish incursions.
+The Muslim conquest of the Iberian peninsula is, however, not mentioned, which Rivet & Smith (1979) suggest would normally have been within the Cosmographer's scope, therefore creating a terminus ante quem bracket of around 711.
+However, they do also note that Saint Isidore was relatively unknown outside of Spain until Christians were forced to flee following the Moorish incursions.

 Stolte, writing in 1956, argued that the cosmography was finished around 732.